Dog Paw Balm

 The Dog Paw Balm recipe is that simple.

 To use it, rub the paw balm into your dog’s paws before heading out into the cold.
 The dog balm helps form a layer between your pupper’s paws and the elements.
 When you come back inside remember to wipe off the excess paw balm and/or any dirt/chemicals that may have been picked up along your travels.

 You can also rub this into your dog’s paws when they seem dry and cracking.
-And this will work just fine on your hands as well to soothe and hydrate your own paws.

-*Note-don’t add essential oils.
+*Note-I don’t add essential oils.
 Many of them, even if safe, are too strong for our little furry friends.